pyrddlgym-project/pyRDDLGym-jax/README.md

 - ``method`` is the planning method to use (i.e. drp, slp, replan)
 - ``episodes`` is the number of episodes to evaluate the learned policy

+The ``method`` parameter warrants further explanation.
+Currently we support three possible modes:
+- ``slp`` is the basic straight line planner described [in this paper](https://proceedings.neurips.cc/paper_files/paper/2017/file/98b17f068d5d9b7668e19fb8ae470841-Paper.pdf)
+- ``drp`` is the deep reactive policy network described [in this paper](https://ojs.aaai.org/index.php/AAAI/article/view/4744)
+- ``replan`` is the same as ``slp`` except the plan is recalculated at every decision time step.

 A basic run script is also provided to run the automatic hyper-parameter tuning.
 The structure of this stript is similar to the one above

 ```shell